ausgerechnet/cwb-ccc/README.md

 ### Keyword Analyses

-For keyword analyses, you will have to define a subcorpus.
+For keyword analyses, you have to define a subcorpus.
 The natural way of doing so is by selecting text identifiers via spreadsheets or relational databases.
 If you have collected an appropriate set of identifiers, you can use `corpus.dump_from_s_att()` method: